-Admission to the LPN-to-BSN prelicensure nursing degree track occurs once a year for the fall semester.
-Note: This differs from the BSN-prelicensure track, which admits students twice a year.

-In order to be considered for admission prior to completion of all prerequisite courses, college transcripts must reflect completion of at least one required prerequisite science course that meets admission criteria.
+Admission to the LPN-to-BSN track occurs once a year for the fall semester.
+Note: This differs from the prelicensure BSN track, which admits students twice a year.
+To be considered for admission prior to completion of all prerequisite courses, college transcripts must reflect completion of at least one required prerequisite science course that meets admission criteria.

-Deadlines: Application materials, including transcripts and student personal statement forms, are due by the deadlines below.
+Deadlines: Application materials, including transcripts and student personal statement forms, are due by the deadlines outlined below.